industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 )
 ```

+As the evaluator is initialized, it calls the `_load_surrogates` method
+that loads the surrogate models from the disk.
+If no surrogate paths
+are passed to the evaluator, it takes the surrogate paths from the
+problem, if possible.

 Now that the evaluator is initilized, we can call its `evaluate` method.
 The method takes one argument `xs` that is a dict that has the problem's
 decision variables and some values for them that we would like to